versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 The application may use WebSocket and associate each authenticated WebSocket connection with a "peer".

 <div markdown="1" class="note">
 Notice that there are no "peers" per se in mediasoup.
-However the application may wish to define "peers", which may identify and associate a specific user account, WebSocket connection, metadata, and a set of mediasoup transports, producers and consumers.
+However the application may wish to define "peers", which may identify and associate a specific user account, WebSocket connection, metadata, and a set of mediasoup transports, producers, consumers. data producers and data consumers.
 </div>

 ### Device Loading